-Every half term, all teachers will have a lesson visit by a Senior Leader and/or Middle Leader at least once as part of our reviewing and development of teaching across the school.
-Deliberate Practice offers all teachers an opportunity to receive non-judgmental feedback on their teaching practice and allows them to reflect on aspects of High Quality Teaching.
-There are also six opportunities across the year for 'Peer Deliberate Practice' where teachers can visit colleagues in lessons and give each other non-judgmental feedback on their observations.
-Peer Deliberate Practice days are an opportunity for teachers to try out a new strategy in the classroom and get feedback from their peers.
+Every half term, all teachers will have a lesson visit by a member of the Leadership Team at least once as part of our reviewing and development of teaching across the school.
+Deliberate Practice offers all teachers an opportunity to receive non-judgmental feedback on their teaching practice and allows them to reflect on aspects of High-Quality Teaching.

-Where standards of teaching and/or learning fall below expectations, appropriate support will be given and further monitoring will take place as appropriate.
+Where standards of teaching and/or learning fall below expectations, appropriate support will be given, and further monitoring will take place as appropriate.
 If concerns continue, further action will be taken in line with the Teacher Appraisal and Capability Policy.